Chase Caldwell Smith

 Biography

 Chase holds a BA in History from Cambridge (double first class honors, 2017), an MSt in Global and Imperial History from Oxford (distinction, 2018), an MA in History from UCLA (2021), and a Graduate Certificate in Early Modern Studies from the UCLA Center for 17th- and 18th-Century Studies (2025).
 He is the incoming E. Rhodes and Leona B. Carpenter Fellow in Early American Religious Studies (2026-27) of the McNeil Center at UPenn, the current Lynn and Maude White Fellow (2025-26) of the UCLA CMRS Center for Early Global Studies, and previously an Academic Year FLAS Fellow in Nahuatl (2023-24) of the UCLA Latin American Institute.
-His research and professional development have been supported by the American Society for Ethnohistory, the Renaissance Society of America, the Omohundro Institute, the John Carter Brown Library, the Bancroft Library of UC Berkeley, Princeton University Library, the Conference on Latin American History, and the Clarendon Fund at the University of Oxford.
+His research and professional development have been supported by the American Society for Ethnohistory, the Renaissance Society of America, the Omohundro Institute, the John Carter Brown Library, the Bancroft Library of UC Berkeley, Princeton University Library, the Conference on Latin American History, the Rare Book School, the American Historical Association, and the Clarendon Fund at the University of Oxford.
 He has taught undergraduate sections in survey courses on colonial Latin American History, modern Western civilization, medieval and early modern world history, and the early modern history of science.

 Beyond his studies, Chase has worked as producer and presenter for the Global History Podcast, a digital humanities project dedicated to sharing global approaches to the early modern period.
 He has co-organized 5 multidisciplinary conferences as an officer of the UCLA Medieval and Early Modern Student Association on diverse themes of interest to global pre-modernists, including translation, hybridity, materiality, frontiers, and intersectionality.
 He is working towards the Graduate Certificate in Digital Humanities from the UCLA Digital Humanities Program and the Professional Certificate of Completion in Rare Books and Manuscripts from the California Rare Books School.
 He is a volunteer transcriber of 16th-century archival texts pertaining to Indigenous slavery and freedom for the public digital humanities project, Native Bound, Unbound: Archive of Indigenous Slavery.
 He welcomes inquiries regarding graduate study of history at UCLA on colonial Latin America, the early modern global Iberian empires, early modern global Catholicism and missionaries, the Spanish transpacific, and the study of the Nahuatl language (both Older and Modern).